Move to CaymanFree Relocation Checklist

 Short answer: buy the strata, not just the view

-The best Cayman condo purchases combine location, building quality, strong strata governance, sensible insurance, realistic monthly fees, clear bylaws, good maintenance history, and a plan for hurricane/flood risk.
-The most expensive mistake is falling in love with a unit before understanding the building around it.
+The best Cayman condo purchases combine location, building quality, Land Registry and strata-document review, strong governance, quote-backed insurance comfort, realistic monthly fees, clear bylaws, good maintenance history, and a plan for hurricane, flood, and capital-work risk.
+The expensive mistake is falling in love with a unit before understanding the building around it.

 Due diligence